giantswarm/docs/src/content/tutorials/app-platform/deploy-app/_index.md

 cat ingress-nginx.yaml
 ```

 Now let's see what was generated.
-In the configmap there is a values key with
-the YAML and it's referenced in the `App` CR.
-You can also configure apps with
-secrets for more sensitive configuration.
+In the configmap there is a values key with the YAML and it's referenced in the `App` resource.
+You can also configure apps with secrets for more sensitive configuration.

 ```yaml
 apiVersion: v1